alexbrault/Pathfinder2EOversights/README.md

 * `p.298` in Disbelieving Illusions: Last sentence has an extra period.
 ---
 * `p.307` in "Charm", `p.308` in "Paralyze", and `p.309` in "Dominate".
 All three short-text versions of these spells reference targeting a "humanoid", but the full spell descriptions don't specify that the target needs to be humanoid.
-* `p.312` Table 3-11: Based on the text for primal spellcasting on page 130, should the Druid have **5** cantrips at all levels instead of the currently listed **4**?
+* `p.312` Table 3-11: Based on the text for primal spellcasting on page 130, should the Druid have **5** cantrips at all levels instead of the currently listed **4**? ([Credit to Runnetib](https://paizo.com/threads/rzs42nmp&page=4?TyposMistakesEtc-in-2E-Books-Collection#164), there is dev confirmation that this should be 5).
 * `p.327` in Crusade: "You issue a divine mandage to the targets. **you** pronounce...".
 Should be capitalized?
-Or is thiere even a word missing?
+Or is there even a word missing?
 * `p.334` in Eclipse Burst: **Critical Failure** isn't bolded.
 * `p.343` in Harm spell: "You disperse **positive** energy in a 30-foot emanation".
 Should be **negative** energy.
 * `p.349` in Magic Aura spell: "A caster using detect magic or **study aura**...".
 This cantrip doesn't exist.